 In addition, we are aggressively developing low carbon products such as Geopolymer cement, LC3 cement etc.

-Owing to all above initiatives, in the past 10 years, we have quadrupled our production while we have reduced our carbon emission intensity to almost one-third.
-From FY-14 to FY-23, CO2 emission intensity (Scope 1+ Scope2) has reduced by 65% from 596 kg/T to 206 kg/T of cementitious material wherein major reduction was in scope 1 emission intensity which dropped from 522 kg/T to 173 kg/T. We are proud that we have the lowest average net CO2 emission intensity of 173kg/T of cementitious material (scope 1) which is much below the global average of 585 kg/tonne and national average of 540 kg/tonne, leading the way with low-carbon products to combat climate change in a hard-to-abate sector.
+Owing to all above initiatives, in the past 10 years, we have quadrupled our production while we have reduced our carbon emission intensity by more than 50%.
+From FY-24 to FY-25, CO2 emission intensity (Scope 1+ Scope2) has reduced by 4.4% from 270 kg/T to 258 kg/T of cementitious material wherein major reduction was in scope 1 emission intensity which dropped from 241 kg/T to 230 kg/T. We are proud that we have the lowest average net CO2 emission intensity of 230kg/T of cementitious material (scope 1) which is much below the global average of ~580 kg/tonne and national average of ~530 kg/tonne, leading the way with low-carbon products to combat climate change in a hard-to-abate sector.

 We recognize the role that finance can play in supporting the transition to a low-carbon economy, particularly for industries such as the cement (hard-to-abate) sector that have a key role to play in economic and social development, yet historically have been highly carbon-intensive.
 As such, we signed our first Sustainability Linked Loan (SLL) of $50 million with Japan’s Mitsubishi UFJ Financial Group (MUFG) in October 2022.
 We plan to deploy these funds as capital expenditure to achieve our capacity expansion, with increasing focus on sustainability.
 In June 2023, we also signed our SLL deal with BNP Paribas Singapore to raise a further $50 million.